kestra-io/docs/content/blogs/2024-01-08-sentry-plugin.md

+---
+title: "Integrating Sentry.io obseability solutions with your workflows"
+description: "Learn how to integrate Sentry.io alerting and observability solutions into your Kestra flows"
+date: 2024-01-08T08:00:00
+category: Solutions
+author:
+  name: Kevin Flemming
+  image: "mproset"
+image:
+---

 The goal of observability is to provide answers to one question: is everything working as expected, and if not, why not?
 Everything from data quality to workflow bottlenecks to user experience to CICD pipelines can and should be observable by logs, metrics and traces (the three pillars).
 And, as they say, absence of evidence is not evidence of absence, so success must be just as observable as failure.